-Innovations in the design of primary isolation valves and manifolds for mounting pressure instrumentation can deliver enormous pressure control advantages to both instrument and piping engineers, ranging from significantly enhanced measurement accuracy, to simpler installation and reduced maintenance.
-Parker Hannifin has created a comprehensive range of instrument manifold mounting solutions for the main types of pressure instrumentation, employing close-coupling techniques which eliminate impulse lines and tube fittings to improve overall instrument performance and reliability.
+Innovations in the design of primary isolation valves and manifolds for mounting pressure instrumentation can deliver enormous pressure control advantages to both instrument and piping engineers, ranging from significantly enhanced measurement accuracy to simpler installation and reduced maintenance.
+Parker created a comprehensive range of instrument manifold mounting solutions for the main types of pressure instrumentation, employing close-coupling techniques that eliminate impulse lines and tube fittings to improve overall instrument performance and reliability.

 Inaccuracies can distort the pressure impulse signal, causing errors of up to 15% (on flow measurements).

 This traditional solution uses two sets of valve assemblies to create the double block and bleed valves, which are connected with impulse lines and connectors to the instrument manifold.
 It involves numerous discrete components, with all the associated costs and assembly time, and introduces bends that cause attenuation and turbulence that can affect measurement accuracy.
 If not carefully specified, other measurement accuracy problems can arise from differences in bore diameters of the various components, and unequal lengths of tubing.

 A short and straight flow path to an instrument from the process increases transmitter accuracy.

 Integration of the manifold into the double block and bleed valve eliminates numerous leak paths.

 No hook-up drawings or Bill of Materials are required to create an instrument hook-up.